jasujm/bridge/README.md

 boring UX stuff comes later.
 In approximate order of importance the next goals for this project are:

-- Basic reliability against lost connections, crashes and such failures
 - Backend to host more games and similar features one would expect from server software
 - Peer discovery
-- More user friendly configuring and installation
+- More user friendly configuration and installation
   - This includes replacing the cumbersome command line configurations with nicer mechanism
 - Nicer GUI
+- Persistent state for the backend (recover sessions after crash/restart, keep records etc.)

 ## Acknowledgments